Moctezuma II: Death

 Díaz alleges that the Aztecs informed Moctezuma that a relative of his had risen to the throne and ordered their attack to continue until all of the Spanish were annihilated, but expressed remorse at Moctezuma's captivity and stated that they intended to revere him even more if they could rescue him.
 Regardless of the earlier orders to hold fire, however, the discussion between Moctezuma and the Aztec leaders was immediately followed by an outbreak of violence.
 The Aztecs, disgusted by the actions of their leader, renounced Moctezuma and named his brother Cuitláhuac tlatoani in his place.
-In an effort to pacify his people, and undoubtedly pressured by the Spanish, Moctezuma was struck dead by a rock.
+To pacify his people, and undoubtedly pressured by the Spanish, Moctezuma spoke to a crowd but was struck dead by a rock.
 Díaz gives this account:

-"They had hardly finished this speech when suddenly such a shower of stones and darts were discharged that (our men who were shielding him having neglected for a moment their duty, because they saw how the attack ceased while he spoke to them) he was hit by three stones, one on the head, another on the arm and another on the leg, and although they begged him to have the wounds dressed and to take food, and spoke kind words to him about it, he would not.
-Indeed, when we least expected it, they came to say that he was dead."

-Franciscan friar Bernardino de Sahagún recorded two versions of the conquest of the Aztec Empire from the Tenochtitlán-Tlatelolco viewpoint.
-In Book 12 of the twelve-volume Florentine Codex, the account in Spanish and Nahuatl is accompanied by illustrations by natives.
-One is of the death of Moctezuma II, which the indigenous assert was due to the Spaniards.
+Franciscan friar Bernardino de Sahagún oversaw the recording of two versions of the conquest of the Aztec Empire from the Tenochtitlán-Tlatelolco viewpoint.
+Book 12 of the Florentine Codex, which indigenous scholars composed under Sahagún's tutelage, is an illustrative, Spanish and Nahuatl account of the Conquest which attributes Moctezuma II's death to Spanish conquistadors.
 According to the Codex, the bodies of Moctezuma and Itzquauhtzin were cast out of the Palace by the Spanish; the body of Moctezuma was gathered up and cremated at Copulco.

+History of the Indies of New Spain by Dominican friar Diego Durán references both Spanish and indigenous accounts of Moctezuma II's death.
+Durán notes that Spanish historians and the former conquistador he interviewed recall Moctezuma dying to Aztec projectiles.
+However, his indigenous text and a historical informant claimed that Cortés' forces stabbed Moctezuma to death.
+In other indigenous annals, the Aztecs found Moctezuma strangled to death in his palace.

 Aftermath

-The Spaniards were forced to flee the city and they took refuge in Tlaxcala, and signed a treaty with the natives there to conquer Tenochtitlán, offering to the Tlaxcalans control of Tenochtitlán and freedom from any kind of tribute.
+The Spaniards were forced to flee the city and they took refuge in Tlaxcala and signed a treaty with the natives there to conquer Tenochtitlán, offering the Tlaxcalans control of Tenochtitlán and freedom from any kind of tribute.

-Moctezuma was then succeeded by his brother Cuitláhuac, who died shortly after during a smallpox epidemic.
+Moctezuma was then succeeded by his brother Cuitláhuac, who died shortly afterwards during a smallpox epidemic.
 He was succeeded by his adolescent nephew, Cuauhtémoc.
 During the siege of the city, the sons of Moctezuma were murdered by the Aztecs, possibly because they wanted to surrender.
 By the following year, the Aztec Empire had fallen to an army of Spanish and their Native American allies, primarily Tlaxcalans, who were traditional enemies of the Aztecs.